 In this lesson we have discussed scientific facts regarding Hair Lightening and Decolorization.
 We understand the importance of the Preliminary Strand Test.
 We have reviewed Permanent Hair Coloring Products as well as the method of Single-process Hair Coloring Application.
 We have reviewed and understand the method of the Single-process Retouch as well as the method of the Semi-permanent Hair Coloring Application.
 We have also reviewed irreplaceable methods of Trouble-shooting.
 And lastly we can accurately describe the Baliage Free-hand Application method.
-It is important to continue learning new methods and to maintain practice of the existing tried and true methods
+It is important to continue learning new methods and to maintain practice of the existing tried and true methods.
+We now turn our attention to the next topic: Sanitation and Sterilization.

-Lesson 3: Health, Safety, and Welfare (2 hours)
+Lesson 3: Sanitation and Sterilization (2 hours)